AndriiHnedko/react-native-ci-cd-example/examples/bitrise/README.md

 - Project Environment Variables – Can be managed via the web interface or directly in the .yml file.
 These are stored in the .yml file.
 - Workflow Environment Variables – Can also be defined in the web interface or in the .yml file, and are specific to individual workflows.

-It is possible to manage bitrise.yml entirely from the web interface instead of storing it in the repository.

 ```yaml
 app:
   envs: # project-level env vars